-This Agreement sets out the terms of the Limited Tuition Guarantee of Maharishi International University (“MUM”) for graduates of the Master’s in Software Development (“MSD”) class entering that degree program in August, 2020.
+This Agreement sets out the terms of the Limited Tuition Guarantee of Maharishi International University (“MIU”) for graduates of the Master’s in Software Development (“MSD”) class entering that degree program in August, 2020.

-- Upon graduation from the MSD program, the graduate may apply for the University to pay on his or her behalf only the tuition costs paid or incurred for the MSD program by the graduate in which costs have been paid directly to MUM in cash or through approved Title IV Higher Education Loans, plus accrued interest, if any, on said loans.
+- Upon graduation from the MSD program, the graduate may apply for the University to pay on his or her behalf only the tuition costs paid or incurred for the MSD program by the graduate in which costs have been paid directly to MIU in cash or through approved loans (including Title IV Higher Education Loans), plus accrued interest, if any, on said loans.

-- For graduates who have incurred approved loan obligations to the Title IV authorities for the MSD program, and fail to obtain a qualifying job offer, as defined in the attached Exhibit A, and fulfill the Job Search Requirements set out in Exhibit A, MUM agrees to make payments for their benefit to those lending authorities or designated Title IV lender(s) (“Title IV”) which will satisfy in full the tuition charges plus interest accrued thereon.
-Said payments shall be timely made in a manner, in the discretion of MUM, which fulfills the tuition loan obligations at that time of the graduate and the payment terms of the Title IV loan.
+- For graduates who have incurred approved loan obligations, including to the Title IV authorities, for the MSD program and fail to obtain a qualifying job offer, as defined in the attached Exhibit A, and fulfill the Job Search Requirements set out in Exhibit A, MIU agrees to make payments for their benefit to those lending authorities or designated Title IV lender(s) (“Title IV”) which will satisfy in full the tuition charges plus interest accrued thereon.
+Said payments shall be timely made in a manner, in the discretion of MIU, which fulfills the tuition loan obligations at that time of the graduate and the payment terms of the Title IV loan.

-- MUM shall have no further obligations to the graduate or to Title IV with regard to any matter concerning the graduate or his study at MUM, including the payment of any other charges including: loan origination fees, room and board charges, personal expenses, class materials, interest, penalties, late fees, assessments, or taxes.
+- MIU shall have no further obligations to the graduate or to Title IV with regard to any matter concerning the graduate or his study at MIU, including the payment of any other charges including: loan origination fees, room and board charges, personal expenses, class materials, interest, penalties, late fees, assessments, or taxes.

-- The graduate understands that he or she is not relieved of their contractual obligation to Title IV for the payment of any loans or other items and MUM does not and cannot directly assume those obligations of the graduate to Title IV notwithstanding MUM’s agreement to tender the tuition loan amount and incurred interest to Title IV as set out above for the benefit of the graduate.
+- The graduate understands that he or she is not relieved of their contractual obligation to any lender, including Title IV, for the payment of any loans or other items and MIU does not and cannot directly assume those obligations of the graduate to any lender, including Title IV, notwithstanding MIU’s agreement to tender the tuition loan amount and incurred interest to any lender, including Title IV as set out above for the benefit of the graduate.